localstack/docs/content/en/user-guide/ci/github-actions/index.md

           include-preview: true
 ```

-Find more information about ephemeral instances [here](/user-guide/cloud-sandbox/).
+Find out more about ephemeral instances [here](/user-guide/cloud-sandbox/).

 ## Known Issues and Limitations